hubtty/hubtty/doc/source/configuration.rst

 Palettes
 ++++++++

-Gertty comes with two palettes defined internally.
+Ghubtty comes with two palettes defined internally.
 The default palette is suitable for use on a terminal with a dark background.
 The `light` palette is for a terminal with a white or light background.
 You may customize the colors in either of those palettes, or define